 My other priorities as Chairman include: 1) helping to prevent identity theft by better protecting Americans’ Social Security Numbers (SSNs), 2) addressing waste, fraud, and abuse in the disability program, and 3) ensuring that teachers, fire fighters, and police officers are treated just like all other workers when it comes to Social Security.

 To learn more about my efforts, you can click on the following bullets to jump down to that portion of the page:

 Protecting Americans’ Identity & Social Security Numbers

 I also recently reintroduced H.R.
-1513, the Social Security MAIL Act of 2016, which would require the Social Security Administration (SSA) to remove SSNs from mailings when their use is unnecessary, and would require the agency to justify any continued use of these numbers.
+1513, the Social Security MAIL Act of 2017, which would require the Social Security Administration (SSA) to remove SSNs from mailings when their use is unnecessary, and would require the agency to justify any continued use of these numbers.
 Believe it or not Social Security actually mails documents with individuals’ full SSNs on them, even when it isn’t needed.
 In fact in 2015 Social Security mailed more than 233 million documents with SSNs on them.
 What’s more is that Social Security’s Inspector General has found that slightly more than half of the addresses for some of the mailings aren’t right.
 This makes no sense.
 This bill that protects Americans’ SSNs was passed out of the Ways and Means Committee during the 114th Congress by a unanimous voice vote in July 2016.
 I’m pleased to let you know that a similar bill, H.R.
 624, the Social Security Number Fraud Prevention Act was signed into law in September 2017, which will stop the unnecessary mailing of SSNs.
 This is a great victory that will better safeguard folks SSNs!

 114th Congress Efforts: